 The diverse markets for different financial instruments, and the types of orders that clients place with Jefferies, means that different 'Execution Factors' could be applicable each time Jefferies considers a particular execution strategy.
-For example, there is no formalized market for some OTC transactions, in some markets price volatility may mean that timeliness of execution is a priority, whereas in an illiquid market the ability to execute the transaction may be the key execution factor.
+For example, in some markets price volatility may mean that timeliness of execution is a priority, whereas in an illiquid market the ability to execute the transaction may be the key execution factor.

 In general, Jefferies regards price as being the most important consideration when seeking to obtain the best possible outcome for clients in accordance with this Policy.
-In certain circumstances Jefferies may decide in its absolute discretion that the other factors noted above may be more important than price.
-In addition, subject to any specific instructions which are given to Jefferies by a client (see Section VII), the financial instrument to which the order relates often dictates to a large extent the determination and ranking of the relative importance of the Execution Factors.
+In certain circumstances, Jefferies may decide in its absolute discretion that the other factors noted above may be more important than price.
+In addition, subject to any specific instructions which are given to Jefferies by a client (see Section VII), the financial instrument to which the order relates often dictates to a large extent the determination and ranking of the